 Walking a straight line heel to toe, following a moving object with your eyes, and standing on one leg are standard tests to gauge whether a driver might be intoxicated.
 They are a precursor to asking for a breath or blood test.
 But they are certainly not conclusive and can be misinterpreted.

 Here are just some of the problems associated with field sobriety tests (FSTs):

-- Balance and coordination issues can be related to medical problems and not necessarily indicative of intoxication.
+Balance and coordination issues can be related to medical problems and do not necessarily indicate intoxication.

-If field sobriety tests were administered incorrectly or interpreted incorrectly, we may be able to challenge the results, potentially invalidating the ensuing breath/blood tests that followed.
+If field sobriety tests were administered incorrectly or interpreted incorrectly, an experienced DUI lawyer might be able to challenge the results, potentially invalidating the subsequent breath/blood tests that followed.